Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Diffusion Baseline Details

 \subsection{DFoT-SSM Training Details}

-We train a separate DFoT-SSM model for each data subset to separate out its abilities.
+We train a separate DFoT-SSM model for each data subset to isolate the performance per subset.
 We embed actions using a simple MLP embedder, and concatenate it to the video tokens, following CogVideoX.
 Our 97.8M parameter DFoT-SSM's validation loss and validation metrics converge after 200k steps on 2 NVIDIA L40S 48GB GPU with an effective batch size of 128 on MnistWorld, and 300k steps on 2 NVIDIA L40S 48GB GPU with an effective batch size of 32 on Block World.
 More training hyperparameters are reported in Table~\ref{tab:dfot-ssm-config}.
+DFoT-SSM is trained with a certain number of clean frames in the context (50 for MNIST World and 70 for Block World), and the remaining frames are noised in the same way as for DFoT.

-For the Blockworld dataset, we allow all models to have 140 frames available during training, but the models use them differently.
+For the Block World dataset, we allow all models to have 140 frames available during training, but the models use them differently.
 FloWM uses 50 context frames and calculates the loss by predicting the next 90.
-For the sliding window inference to work for the DFoT-SSM, 70 frames of context is better, so that each time the window slides it can slide forward by 70 frames.
-So during inference, to match the information given to each model, we evaluate all with 70 frames of context, despite the fact that FloWM was trained with 50 frames of context only.
-We didn't find a significant difference in results between the two settings, but report with 70 frames of context for all models for fairness.
+For the sliding window inference to work well for the DFoT-SSM, we chose 70 frames to match the training task and so that the sliding window could cleanly slide forward by 70 frames.
+To match the information given to each model based on this training setting for DFoT-SSM, we evaluate all the models with 70 frames of context, despite the fact that FloWM was trained with 50 frames of context only.
+We didn't find a significant difference in results between the two settings, but report with 70 frames of context for all models for fairness, as this is what matched the DFoT-SSM training setting.
+We also experimented with an autoregressive scheme where only one frame is predicted at a time instead of all the future in parallel, which produced similar results for both the DFoT and DFoT-SSM baselines.